Noorain099/quizard/README.md

 - **Multiple Choice Questions**: Users can choose from multiple answers.
 - **User-Friendly Interface**: Simple and intuitive design for easy navigation.
-- **Score Tracking**: Users can see their score at the end of the quiz.
+- **Results Screen**: Displays the user's selected answers alongside the correct answers for review.
 - **Categories**: Option to choose different categories for quizzes.

 ## Getting Started